 Flood affected parks

-Closures and access are changing constantly so check the change of conditions listed under each individual park's web page for the latest advice.
+Check the change of conditions listed under each individual park's web page for the latest advice before your visit.

 - Be prepared, stay informed, monitor local conditions, and travel using recommended routes.

 - Never walk, ride or drive through flood water.

 - Take extra care on the road – drive to conditions and be aware of road hazards such as mud, debris, damaged roads and bridges.
 Follow all road closure and warnings signs.

 - Take care around rivers, creeks and lakes.
 Water levels and currents may increase quickly and without warning.